artdevar/AsyncNode/README.md

-# AsyncNode
+# AsyncNode (Unreal Engine 5)

-Here are target and listener actors.
-Listener is listening for boolean target's actor change its value using async node and destroys itself if the value is true.
+Here are the target and listener actors.
+The listener is listening for a boolean target's actor to change its value using an async node and destroys itself if the value is true.
-Value is true, when target actor stands in a checkpoint.
+Value is true when the target actor stands at a checkpoint.